top of page

 And remember, these rules apply to dog treats too!
 So, when packing those yummy treats, look for plant-based dog treats like Forthglade's Honey & Banana Rewards.

-Just remember if your dog suffers from car sickness it's a good idea to keep food and treats to a minimum.
+Just remember if your dog suffers from car sickness it's a good idea to keep food and treats to a minimum whilst travelling.

 Special Perks for LeShuttle Customers!